Surprising Ways You’re Wasting Money on Your Car

 Newer cars have caps on the master cylinders that keep out dirt and grime but don’t seal the system.
 After two years, brake fluid has absorbed as much water as it can possibly hold and still properly function.
 “The moisture will go to work attacking all components,” says Perricone.
 “That same water trapped in the system will attack anti-lock brakes and other expensive components.”
 The bottom line: Change your brake fluid every two to three years.

 Ever notice that headlights yellow and grow murky?
 That limits visibility especially at night and during dangerous driving conditions, which decreases safety.
 Don’t buy the ready-to-use headlight restoration kit or the at-home fixes detailed on the Internet, says Perricone.
 Any improvement from those fixes (that cost about $20) will only last a few weeks.
 Instead, go to a reputable service station.
-They will sand the lens, remove the damaged plastic, polish the surface, and retreat it with protective coating for about $100.
+They will sand the lens, remove the damaged plastic, polish the surface, and retreat it with protective coating.

 Next, find out what these strange car noises mean, according to a mechanic.